astromikemerri/Microcar/README.md

 And <A href=https://github.com/astromikemerri/Microcar/blob/main/Testdrive.mov>here is a quick test drive demo</a>.

-The requisit hardware that you need is:
+The  hardware that you need, together with some suggested links for buying them, is:
 <!-- Hardware Components Table -->
 <table>
   <thead>